Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 ### 2. Multi-Signal Data Strategy — Beyond GPS

-**Why GPS alone fails:** GPS spoofing apps (Fake GPS, Mock Locations on Android) override only the device location API.
+**Why GPS alone fails:** GPS spoofing apps override only the device location API.
 They cannot fake:

-#### Device Sensor Layer

-- **Accelerometer** — a delivery worker on a bike shows characteristic vibration, acceleration, and braking patterns before a disruption, then near-zero movement during it.
-A fraudster sitting at home shows a completely flat, stationary signal with no prior movement history in the zone.
-- **Gyroscope** — the turning and leaning patterns of a two-wheeler navigating delivery routes are distinctive and physically impossible to replicate without actually being on a vehicle.
+**Device Sensors:** Accelerometer shows bike vibration + delivery stop patterns.
+A home-sitting spoofer shows a flat stationary signal with zero prior zone movement.
+Gyroscope turning patterns of a two-wheeler are physically impossible to replicate without the vehicle.
-- **Barometer (if available)** — ambient pressure readings from the device can be cross-checked against the pressure gradient in the claimed disruption zone.

-#### Network Layer

-- **Cell tower triangulation** — the serving cell tower ID and signal strength are reported independently of GPS.
-If GPS says Velachery but the connected cell tower is located in Adyar (home location), this is an automatic hard flag.
-Cell tower data cannot be overridden by standard GPS mock apps.
+**Network Layer:** Cell tower ID is reported independently of GPS.
+If GPS says Velachery but the cell tower is in Adyar, it's an automatic hard flag — cell tower data cannot be overridden by standard mock GPS apps.
+Home Wi-Fi network detection further reveals true location.
-- **Wi-Fi network detection** — if a worker's device is connected to a home Wi-Fi network, their true location is revealed regardless of what GPS reports.
-- **IP geolocation** — a secondary location signal that standard Android GPS mock apps cannot override without device-level rooting.

-#### Behavioral Layer

-- **Historical movement baseline** — every worker builds a movement fingerprint over their first 2–3 weeks.
-Consistent delivery patterns (start location, route types, speed profiles, stop durations) establish a behavioral baseline.
-A sudden change — always moving before claims, suddenly stationary during a claim with no prior zone activity — is a strong anomaly signal.
-- **Pre-disruption zone activity** — was the worker actively moving within the claimed disruption zone in the 30–60 minutes before the trigger?
-Real workers are mid-delivery when a storm hits.
-GPS spoofers typically activate the fake location only at trigger time — their GPS history shows them appearing in the zone from nowhere.
-- **Claim timing relative to trigger** — a real worker is caught in disruption at trigger time.
-A spoofer activates their fake GPS immediately after monitoring the GigShield disruption alert.
-This timing gap (trigger detected → spoofer activates) is measurable and anomalous.

-#### Crowd Signal Layer (Coordinated Attack Detection)

-- **Zone-level aggregate consistency** — if 8 real workers in Velachery all slow down simultaneously, their combined accelerometer and velocity signals confirm the disruption.
-If 500 spoofed devices are added, their flat accelerometer readings are statistical outliers against genuine worker signals.
-The crowd signal model detects a sudden, unnatural spike in zone occupancy.
+**Behavioral Layer:** Every worker builds a movement fingerprint over 2–3 weeks.
+Pre-disruption zone activity is checked — real workers are mid-delivery when storms hit; spoofers appear in the zone from nowhere exactly at trigger time.
+This timing gap is measurable.

-- **Device fingerprint clustering** — 500 devices attempting claims in the same zone at the same time, all with flat accelerometer signals, all with cell tower mismatches, create an obvious cluster anomaly in the Isolation Forest model.
+**Crowd Signal Layer:** 500 spoofed devices all show identical flat accelerometer readings in the same zone at the same time — a statistically impossible cluster that the Isolation Forest model flags immediately.
+Genuine disruption events show organic, varied sensor signatures across workers.
-- **Coordinated timing detection** — mass fraud events show synchronized claim submission times.
-Genuine disruption events show a natural distribution of claim times as workers are caught mid-delivery at different moments.

 #### Combined Anti-Spoofing Score